-- Start with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Use the suggested pattern in the 'Schemes of Work' provided on the School Support Hub. - Follow your own and learners' interests and enthusiasms to begin with.
+- Starting with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Start with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Use the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Follow your own and learners' interests and enthusiasms to begin with.